olafdrw/space-governance/content/pages/introduction.md

 </br>

 Space governance is a broad area which encompasses contemporary issues in space regulation and long-term questions spanning the fields of law, politics, philosophy, astronomy, engineering, and more.
-This website aims to provide a broad overview of the field of space governance and an in-depth exploration of the topics within it.
+This website aims to provide a broad overview of the field of space governance and an in-depth exploration of the topics within it. potential to drastically alter the flow of information and economic benefits.